 If you’re being pedantic, this street will probably get you from St Andrew’s Square to Waverley Station or North Bridge in the same time as just walking all the way down busy St Andrews and Princes Streets, but there are a number of advantages to this route.
 It’s sure to be quieter than Princes Street, so you’ll have a few minutes respite from the crowds, but it’s the host of cool food and drink distractions you might otherwise miss that really make this worth diverting onto.
-Nip down West Register Street and you’ll come across The Voodoo Rooms (ornate but down to earth bar/ restaurant with regular live gigs downstairs), Snax (popular greasy spoon), Cafe Royal (classic Victorian pub specialising in seafood) and The Guildford Arms (another Victorian pub and restaurant).
+Nip down West Register Street and you’ll come across The Voodoo Rooms (ornate but down to earth bar/ restaurant with regular live gigs downstairs), Snax (popular greasy spoon), Cafe Royal (classic Victorian pub specialising in seafood, especially oysters) and The Guildford Arms (another Victorian pub and restaurant).

 The News Steps